Skip to:

 Reason 1: the LendInvest reason – not “pure” P2P

 4thWay does its level best to ensure that it just lists pure peer-to-peer lending websites.
-LendInvest is not proper “P2P”.
-In peer-to-peer lending, you lend directly to the end borrower or another legal means is used to make sure that there is a direct link between lenders and borrowers.
+LendInvest is not proper “P2P” or online direct lending.
+This is where you lend directly to the end borrower, or similar contracts are used to make sure that there is a direct link between lenders and borrowers, or that other other legal means are used to effect the same reduced level of risk as if you were doing direct lending.

 With LendInvest and some other online lending websites, the link is not direct.
 In that case, there can be additional risks to you if these businesses go under.

-The main additional risk is that you are more likely to find that you are no longer entitled to receive all your outstanding loans; for example if LendInvest owes Barclays Bank then the risk could be greater that Barclays would be able to claim some of your loan repayments.
+The main additional risk is that you are more likely to find that you're no longer entitled to receive all your outstanding loans; for example if LendInvest owes Barclays Bank then the risk could be greater that Barclays would be able to claim some of your loan repayments.

 This is not to say that LendInvest is not a good investment.
-It is just that 4thWay's experts and journalists stick to analysing pure P2P lending opportunities.
+It is just that 4thWay's experts and journalists stick to analysing pure P2P/online direct lending opportunities.

 British Pearl is another example of a lending platform that is not peer-to-peer lending.